jmcjm/AirStore-React-Vite/README.md

 # AirStore
-This is a frontend for AirShop project for university.
-It's written in React with Vite and Bootstrap.
+Frontend for AirStore.
+Written in React with Vite and Bootstrap.
 # TODO:
 - [x] ~~AirGlass (everything) :snail:~~ (will be incorporated into DefaultProductPage)
 - [x] ~~DefaultProductPage (AirTab + AirPhone) :exclamation:~~